Tri-City Baptist Church Staff

-Pastor Todd Tjepkema was born on August 8.
-At the age of ten, he was saved at a summer camp in the Cascade Mountains of Washington.
-After his basic education, he went to drafting school and then went to work for Motorola where he met Barbara, who would become his wife.
+Pastor Todd Tjepkema was born on August 8, in Michigan City, Indiana but grew up mostly in Oregon.
+At the age of ten, he was saved at a summer camp in the Cascade Mountains of Oregon.
+After his basic education, he went to drafting school in Phoenix, Arizona, and then went to work for Motorola where he met Barbara, who would become his wife.
 Eventually, he started his own business with a friend.

-Along the way, he heard about the Certificate in Biblical Studies program at International Baptist College (IBC).
-During his first class at IBC, Pastor Todd felt called into ministry.
-It took nearly twelve years for him to finish his schooling (along with work and parenting), but he finally received an A.A. and B.A. in Bible from IBC.
+Along the way, he heard about the Certificate in Biblical Studies program at International Baptist College and Seminary (IBCS).
+During his first class at IBCS, Pastor Todd felt called into ministry.
+It took nearly twelve years for him to finish his schooling (along with work and parenting), but he finally received an A.A. and B.A. in Bible from IBCS.

-Pastor Todd has been doing counseling since 1998.
+Pastor Todd has been doing counseling since 1994.
 He is a member of the American Association of Christian Counselors and a certified Reconciler from Peacemaker Ministries.
 He has also received counseling training from the National Association of Nouthetic Counselors and the Biblical Counseling Foundation.
 In 2002, Pastor Mike Sproul asked him to join Tri-City Baptist Church's pastoral team as the counseling pastor.
 In 2005, he became Pastor Mike's Executive Assistant.
-Pastor Todd also teaches Family and Marriage and Advanced Discipleship at IBCS.
+Pastor Todd also teaches Family and Marriage, Biblical Counseling and Discipleship at IBCS.
 He and Barbara have four children: Geoffrey, Timothy, Emily, and Robert.